 Cuba was kicked out of the OAS in the early ’60’s for being a dictatorial regime.
 More than 40 years later, the “dictatorial regime” part hasn’t changed in Cuba but that didn’t stop the useless idiots in the OAS from opening the door to their return.

-regime administration didn’t put up too much of a fight:
+Naturally, the Obummer regime administration didn’t put up too much of a fight:

 The decision was made by consensus, meaning the United States accepted it, though Secretary of State Hillary Rodham Clinton had lobbied personally for requiring Cuba to make democratic reforms and improve respect for human rights.